Nine-dash line

 A 1946 map showing a U-shaped eleven-dash line was first published by the Republic of China government on 1 December 1947.
-Two of the dashes in the Gulf of Tonkin were later removed at the behest of Premier Zhou Enlai of the PRC after a treaty with Vietnam, reducing the total to nine.
+In 1952, Mao Zedong of the PRC decided to remove two of the dashes in the Gulf of Tonkin amid warming ties with North Vietnam.
 However, the ROC government still uses the eleven-dash line.
-In 2013 some were surprised by a tenth dash to the east of Taiwan, but it had been present in PRC maps since as early as 1984.
+In 2013, some were surprised by an additional dash to the east of Taiwan as part of a ten-dash line, but this had been shown in PRC maps since 1984.
+As of 2014, the PRC government had not clarified what it specifically claims within the line; in 2024 it said this is an ongoing process.